CompuTec/computec-docs/docs/pdc/user-guide/customization/overview.md

 For advanced customization, users can define SQL views to modify dropdown lists.
 To implement a custom view:

 1. Define the view in the database.
-2. Enter its name in the PDC Default View field within ProcessForce.
+2. Enter its name in the PDC Default View field within CompuTec ProcessForce.

 :::info Path
     Administration → System Initialization → General Settings → ProcessForce → PDC